 Every startup and small business requires working capital to survive and thrive.
 They say variety is the spice of life, and getting a business loan is spicy too.
-There can be so many reasons why you need a loan for your small business—from buying new equipment to meeting payroll or expanding to new location.
+There can be so many reasons why you need a loan for your small business—from buying new equipment to meeting payroll or expanding to a new location.
 The best thing is there are different loan options available for your financial needs.

 However, there’s no versatile option to fund your business growth especially when it comes to business lines of credit, awkwardly.
-In order to secure the best credit line, you’ll have to make several applications with different lenders to get the best and affordable loan deal with lower interest rate and desirable repayment terms.
+In order to secure the best credit line, you’ll have to make several applications with different lenders to get the best and affordable loan deal with lower interest rates and desirable repayment terms.

 If you need flexible funding for your small business, a line of credit is the best option.
 Here’s is everything you need to know about what types of lines of credit available, how it works, and how to choose the best one.

 Generally, lines of credit are revolving credit lines where you draw cash as and when needed and repay it.
 It is used for operational purposes and the drawn amount fluctuates every month based on your cash flow needs.

 Line of credit loans differs from term loans where you get a lump sum in your bank account and repay it over a predetermined period.
 You can use a line of credit loans for almost any purpose including major upgrades, marketing, or operational costs.
 The best part is; you’ll only pay interest on the amount you draw without having to worry about investing full amount into a highly profitable endeavor.

 - You can get instant access to capital to manage any emergency expenses,

 - Line of credit loans doesn’t require you to go through a tedious loan application process.

 - This is best for seasonal businesses where you could take out as much or as little as you require

 - Most lines of credit loans are unsecured in nature with amounts under $100,000.
 Such credit lines act as startup business loans where you don’t have to provide any collateral or place burden on your business’s financials.